orbisgis/h2gis/docs/dev/ST_Graph.md

 -- |            1 4, 1 2) |       |                      |   |   |   |
 -- | LINESTRING(4 3, 5 2) | road4 | LINESTRING(2 1, 3 1) | 4 | 3 | 4 |

--- We may also specify the 'way' column.
+-- We may also choose which Geometry column we want to use.
+Here we -- specify the 'way' column.
 DROP TABLE test_nodes;
 DROP TABLE test_edges;
 SELECT ST_Graph('test', 'way');